 Governmental Accounting Standards Board standards are national and apply to all government financial reports prepared in accordance with generally accepted accounting principles.
 When accounting for pension costs, GASB Statement No. 27 focused on a funding approach.
-This approach limited pension costs to contributions annually required by law, which may or may not be sufficient to fully fund each plan's net pension liability.
-GASB Statement No. 68 takes an earnings approach to pension accounting; however, the nature of Ohio's statewide pension systems and state law governing those systems requires additional explanation in order to properly understand the information presented in these statements.
+This approach limited pension costs to contributions annually required by law, which may or may not be sufficient to fully fund each plan's net pension/OPEB liability.
+GASB Statement Nos.
+68 and 75 take an earnings approach to pension accounting; however, the nature of Ohio's statewide pension systems and state law governing those systems requires additional explanation in order to properly understand the information presented in these statements.

-Under the new standards required by GASB Statement No. 68, the net pension liability equals the Board's proportionate share of each plan's collective:
+GASB 68 and GASB 75 require the net pension liability and the net OPEB liability to equal the Board's proportionate share of each plan's collective: